Thanks to the internet of things and the consumerisation of IT, the workplace has changed dramatically, even over the last few years.

 Get smart, get mobile

 Mobile, social, cloud and information are the four cornerstones of any successful digital workplace platform.
 The rise of collaborative software that is the base for an enterprise social network has become essential for the connected business.
-They are called this because of their microblogging features that mimic those of familiar social media sites like Twitter and Facebook – There are expected to be 639 million users of enterprise social networks by the end of 2021.
+They are called this because of their microblogging features that mimic those of familiar social media sites like Twitter and Facebook, and there are expected to be 639 million users of enterprise social networks by the end of 2021.

 Encouraging employees to use their own smartphones for business purposes – bring your own data/apps/technology – under certain regulations has an important role to play in breaking down employee communication boundaries and encouraging productivity.